vicentepese/AT-HLA/README.md

 A covariates *.csv* file in which each row corresponds to a unique subject must be provided.
 This file contains the phenotype of the subjects.
 Please consider:
 - Subjects' unique identifiers must be stored in a column named *<span>sample</span>.id*.
 Such identifiers must match those of the Input Data.
 - Phenotype type must be stored in a column named *pheno*, where 1=cases and 0=controls, or 2=cases and 1=controls.
-- *Optional*; only for Generalized Linear Models (GLM) anylises: Principal Components must be provided in the form of *PCX* whereby *X* is the Principal Component number.
+- *Optional*; only for Generalized Linear Models (GLM) analyses: Principal Components must be provided in the form of *PCX* whereby *X* is the Principal Component number.

 A typical Covariates file should look like this
 |<span>sample</span>.id   | PC1     | PC2    | ..... | pheno  |